PENG-Zhe/peng-zhe.github.io/_pages/about.md

 Our paper ObliMIG on Oblivious Storage for Online Data Migration has been accepted by ICDCS 2026. <br>
 Our paper vProChain on Blockchain-based Provenance Verification in IIoT has been accepted by IEEE IoTJ.
 - [Apr.
 2026] Our paper on LLM Reinforcement Learning has been accepted by ACL 2026.
 - [Feb.
-2026] Our paper on 6G-based V2V Communications has been accepted by IEEE TMC.
+2026] Our paper CLBP on 6G-based V2V Communications has been accepted by IEEE TMC.
 - [Dec.
 2025] I am elected to join the CCF Technical Committee on Blockchain.
 - [Nov.
 2025] I am honored to receive the IEEE Outstanding Service Award.
 - [Oct.
 2025] I am serving as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
 Welcome submissions!